 Harira: a hearty bowl of soup, prepared with lamb broth, tomatoes, red lentils, chickpeas, topped with a squeeze of zesty lemon juice and a handful of chopped coriander

 Tagine: slow-cooked stews always served with bread to mop up those smoky, hearty juices.
 Chicken slow-cooked with green olives and preserved lemons is perhaps the classic base, but lamb with plums and allspice is certainly a local favorite.

 Ktefa: a traditional Moroccan dessert made with warqa pastry.
 It’s layered with delicious, sweetened fried almonds and covered with a custard sauce

-Casablanca is the largest city and economic heart.
+Casablanca is the largest city and economic heart of Morocco

 Fez is the most ancient of the imperial cities and unrivaled in the splendor and beauty of its monuments and architecture, it is the spiritual and cultural center of Morocco.

 Rabat, surrounded by beautiful beaches, the city has a very special character, with its memorable blend of Islamic and European influences.